 KS3: All students are formerly assessed at the end of each topic.
 These are in form of teacher feedback and verbal feedback, peer and self-assessed.

 KS4: All students complete each section of the components of each unit.
 Each component is marked to the exam board criteria, either internally or externally, unit depending.

 KS3: Due to the practical nature of Food Tech homework will be set as/when necessary.

 KS4: Homework will on be set during preparation for the external exam.
 The remaining coursework will be completed in controlled conditions in school.

-Outside of school day to day life, our students have the opportunity to compete in the Rotary Young Chef Competition, where students compete to create a two course meal within a budget, prepare and cook their dishes and present to a selection of chefs within the local area.
-Students if successful have the opportunity to compete in Regional and National Finals.
+Outside of school day, our students have the opportunity to compete in the Rotary Young Chef Competition, where they work to create a two course meal within a budget, prepare and cook their dishes and present to a selection of chefs within the local area.
+Students, if successful have the opportunity to compete in Regional and National Finals.